 3. Choose a web hosting service

-All websites have data, which needs to be stored somewhere.
+All websites have data that needs to be stored somewhere.
 So every online business, from online clothing stores to spare parts stores, needs a web hosting service.

-There are a lot of different web hosting providers to choose from, and some are better than others.
-But here are a few things to look for as you’re scoping out your options:
+There are a lot of different web hosting providers to choose from, but some are better than others.
+Here are a few things to look for as you’re scoping out your options.

-“Uptime” basically refers to the amount of time that customers can actually access your store.
+“Uptime” basically refers to the amount of time that customers can actually access your store it takes for customers to access your store.
 So if a web hosting service has a 98% uptime, it means that customers are able to access your store 98% of the time.

 This is an important thing to consider when evaluating your web hosting options.
 You definitely don’t want to lose potential customers to an error message when they try to visit your site.